nikolaospapagiannis/Roo-Code/README.md

 ## Contributors

-Thanks to all our contributors who have helped make Roo Code better!
+Thanks to all our contributors who have helped make Founder-X AI better!

 <!-- START CONTRIBUTORS SECTION - AUTO-GENERATED, DO NOT EDIT MANUALLY -->